runtipi/runtipi-appstore/README.md

 - [Your Spotify](https://github.com/Yooooomi/your_spotify) - Self hosted Spotify tracking dashboard.
 - [ZeroTier](https://github.com/zerotier/ZeroTierOne) - Easy to use zero configuration VPN.
 - [Zipline](https://github.com/diced/zipline) - A ShareX/file upload server that is easy to use, packed with features, and with an easy setup!

 ## How to sumbit an app

 If you want to see new apps on Tipi you can either:

-- [Open an issue](https://github.com/meienberger/runtipi-appstore/issues) on this repository and members of the community will add it
+- [Create a discussion](https://github.com/runtipi/runtipi-appstore/discussions) on this repository and members of the community will add it
 - [Join the Discord](https://discord.gg/Bu9qEPnHsc) members of the community will add it.
 - Fork this repo and create the necessary files for a Tipi app.
-Follow this [guide](<[https://github.com/meienberger/runtipi/wiki/Adding-your-own-app](https://www.runtipi.io/docs/contributing/adding-a-new-app)>)
+Follow this [guide](https://www.runtipi.io/docs/contributing/adding-a-new-app)`